shaffan15/selenium-2fa-automation/README.md

 ## 📌 Notes

 - The `HasVirtualAuthenticator` API is supported only in **Selenium 4.10+**
+- Set your email, password, and 2FA secret inside WorkplaceLoginTest.java for the test to work correctly.
 - This repo is for **educational and demonstration purposes only**.
 Never misuse security automation on protected systems.

 ---